Menu Close

 Step 4: Set the Events as Goals in Google Analytics

-Once these events are built, you can set them up as goals in Analytics.
+Once these events are built, you can set them up as goals in Google Analytics.
 This will allow you to see how many users reach each of these intervals and identify the articles where this is achieved most often.

 With these goals and events built, you’ll have more accurate data.
 You can then use this data to identify effective, engaging content.
 Need help gathering more accurate information about your site?
 Reach out — we’re always happy to assist.